Tehoka Nanticoke

-Tehoka Nanticoke (born 18 January, 1998) is an Iroquois professional lacrosse player who plays for the Buffalo Bandits of the National Lacrosse League (NLL) and the Carolina Chaos of the Premier Lacrosse League (PLL).
+Tehoka Nanticoke (born 18 January 1998) is a Haudenosaunee professional lacrosse player who plays for the Buffalo Bandits of the National Lacrosse League (NLL) and the Carolina Chaos of the Premier Lacrosse League (PLL).
 Nanticoke has become popular on the internet due to his trick shots and skill.
 He is also an assistant coach for the Women's Lacrosse team at Niagara University.

 Early life

 Nanticoke was born on the Six Nations Reserve in Ontario.
 From an early age, he was taught to play lacrosse by his brother, Chancey Hill, who is 10 years older than him.
 Hill taught Nanticoke many nontraditional moves and shots that Nanticoke incorporated into his game.
 Early on, he was scouted and recruited to the IMG Academy in Bradenton, Florida, where he became one of the team's standout players.
 In 2016 he committed to play for the University at Albany.
 Nanticoke was considered the number one recruit in 2017 for college lacrosse.